FrenchGithubUser/Explore-outdoors/README.md

 - Communicate about the app (as it's highly based on community's spots !)
 - Making some shirts/sweaters to help financing the project (possibly server costs)
 - Make some reusable bags to clean the spots of their waste

+Thanks to onlinewebfonts that provided some nice svg images !